Ask questions about this school. Answers use aggregated data and are subject to error.

 UHCO may not be an ideal school for out-of-state students if they are wanting to practice outside Texas - it seems most of UHCO's externship sites are in Texas.
 My interview didn't seem to be the best because one of my interviewers came off as rude, rubbing her eyes for 1 minute, looking around, etc. I felt as if I was not being paid attention to and boring, did not feel welcome (first interview I felt like this).

-Many applicants wished they had known the duration of the school tour, the timing of acceptance notifications after interviews, and the importance of leaving early due to traffic.
-Additionally, some mentioned wanting more information on directions to the school and reminders to bring necessary items like belts.
+Applicants commonly wish they had known the duration of the school tour, the timing of acceptance notifications after interviews, the importance of leaving early to account for traffic, and how to navigate to the school.
+Additionally, some mentioned minor personal oversights they wished they had prepared for in advance.

 Impressed by the facility, and the staff seemed very welcoming!
 Was a completely stress-free interview - it more was of a conversation than anything else.